-As will be shown in Section 4, we have actually successfully tested all three approaches to matching - SIFT, classification and shape context characterization - in conjunction with our approach to detection, thus showing that its effectiveness is independent from the specific technique used to establish the point correspondences.
-However, only the classification tree based technique has proved fast enough for our purpose: real-time without loss of accuracy.
+Even if these algorithms differ in speed, correspondences number and quality, the tests presented in Section 4 show that our algorithm's effectiveness is independent from the specific technique used to establish the point correspondences.
+However, only the classification based technique has proved fast enough for our purpose, real-time detection without loss of accuracy.